wireshell/wireshell/docs/commands/common.md

 $ wireshell new {directory}*
 ```

-\* This argument is optional, if you want to install into current directory just skip it.
+\* This argument is optional.
+If you want to install into the current directory, just skip it.

 ### Available options: